 The best way to get there is by car if you are hoping to visit there with your family.
-You could also take a train if you are planning to get mix with the local life of Australia.
+You could also take a train if you are planning to get mixed with the local life of Australia.
 So, if you are to visit Blue Mountains by car from the city then you can take the M4 Motorway.
 But if you are feeling more adventurous and need to take the train you can get one from Sydney.
 You can travel from Central Station to Blackheath or Katoomba.

 Anyway, these two options are not the only two on the table.
 You can always contact a travel agent and get a guide to drive you there for a much better experience.
-The Blue Mountains have many hidden gems a normal traveler rarely stumbles on.
+The Blue Mountains have many hidden gems a normal traveller rarely stumbles on.
 So, it is always wise to contact a travel agent as only then you will be able to get the true full experience of ‘Blue Mountains Tours’.

 What to do in BM on your Sydney day trip?

 Visit Three Sisters

 This ancient rock formation surrounded by Aboriginal legends is the main natural attraction of the Blue Mountains.
 This is near Katoomba city.
 You could also see lyrebirds near there on bright summer days.

 Scenic world rides

 Three Sisters might be the main natural attraction in the Blue Mountains.
 But it is not the most popular tourist attraction there.
 The most popular tourist attraction in these mountains is the four-combo ride.
-The famous cable car, railway, walkway, and cableway ride gives the visitors an unforgettable experience and highly recommended things to do in Blue Mountains.
+The famous cable car, railway, walkway, and cableway ride give the visitors an unforgettable experience and are highly recommended things to do in Blue Mountains.

 Visit Jenolan Caves